 Step 3: Apply for Internships and Get Referred

 Obviously, in order to be hired as an intern, you will have to apply for internships.
 You can easily find job postings by searching popular websites such as Indeed and LinkedIn.
 However, if there are particular companies you wish to work for, you can certainly check their websites for online applications or go in person to ask about intern positions.

 One of the best things you can do when applying for internships is get referred by someone in the company.
 If you happen to know an employee at a company you want to work for, or even if you are willing to meet with someone from said company, you can ask them to refer you to their employers.
 This may seem like a bold move, and it certainly is, but this can work extremely well in your favor.

 Finally, while waiting for interviews to be scheduled, begin preparing for them.
 Never wait until the day of your interview to research the company and prepare for questions.
 Take some time during and after the application process to research every company you have applied to and even conduct practice interviews.
 The more prepared you are, the more likely you are to ace the interview and get the internship.

 Conclusion: Is a Data Science Internship Worth It?

 Some may feel that a data science internship is a waste of time when they could simply pursue a degree and job instead.
 While that may be the best option for some people, others do much better with an internship first.
 In fact, most everyone does.

 Look at the internship as an extension of your education.
 This is the best way to practice everything you have been learning and build up your portfolio so that you can get your dream job.
 Internships in data science are similar to having practice jobs- so jump on that opportunity.
-Data science internships are totally worth it.
+Data science internships at IBM, Apple, or other companies are totally worth it.